Gift of The Print Club of Cleveland 1925.1221

 Catalogue raisonné: Bartsch XII.93.2

-By the end of the 1500s, Michelangelo’s heroic nudes had entered the artistic consciousness of the era.
 A pinnacle of sculpture in the generation after Michelangelo was Giambologna’s Abduction of the Sabine Women, depicted here in a contemporaneous print by Andrea Andreani.
 Giambologna created a twisting harmony of three forms that capture the narrative of a Roman male abducting a Sabine woman and vanquishing a Sabine male below.
-Although the composition was not based on any completed Michelangelo sculpture, drawings by him with a similarly entwined sculptural group were known in the 1500s.
 Giambologna’s sculpture was installed in Florence in the public piazza near Michelangelo’s David.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.